samnazari/ascend-java-sdk/README.md

     requested value, the default value will be returned in its place.
 If you have a previous allocation stored the value will be retrieved and then your code will be executed.
 When the new allocation is retrieved if the value differs from the previously stored allocation then your code will be ran again with the new value.
-If your code results in an Exception it will be thrown.*
+If your code results in an Exception it will be logged but no runtime exception is thrown.*

 ### Custom Events (optional)

 Sometimes you may want to record certain events that occurred during the participant's session.
-An example of an event thats important to record is a "conversion" event.
+An example of an event that is important to record is a "conversion" event.
 If you implemented the SDK in a shopping app, you could send the "conversion" event when the participant presses the checkout button.

 1. Emit a custom event.